12 Beneficial Range Bag Essentials

 First Aid Kit vs. Trauma Kit

-Additionally, shooting guns is an inherently dangerous activity.
+Shooting guns is an inherently dangerous activity.
 Being around people shooting guns is also dangerous.
-If someone is injured, you need to have trauma gear there at that moment.
-The gear in a trauma kit is different than what is found in a first aid kit.
+You need to have trauma gear to treat an injured person at that moment.
+The gear in a trauma kit is different to what we find in a first aid kit.
 A trauma kit is part of range bag essentials, but it is even more than that.
 I recommend having one in your vehicles, boats, workshop, or anywhere you spend a lot of time.

 Not run to some RSO building or the next range over.
 EMS may have a delayed response due to the location of many shooting ranges being in rural areas.
 If you don't have a trauma kit that you take with you to and from the range, I am sorry.
 You need to fix it and get one.

-Dummy Ammunition and a Type 3 Malfunction Training Round —
+Dummy Ammunition and Type 3 Malfunction Training Rounds—

 It's all fun to head to the range and blast off a bunch of rounds.
-But what about purposeful training.
+But what about purposeful training in fixing stoppages?
 Sometimes that requires inert dummy rounds.
 These can help you train malfunctions, as well as expose anticipation issues.

-A new product that has come out is a dummy round that helps you train type 3 malfunctions, better known as double feeds.
-This device is a fantastic tool to have when you want to practice clearing double feeds without knowing when it will happen.
+A new product that has come out is a dummy round that helps you train type 3 malfunctions, better known as a double feed.
+This device is a fantastic tool to have when you want to practice clearing a double feed without knowing when it will happen.

-Toss various dummy rounds in your range bag, so you have it when you need to work on those skills.
+You might not always work on stoppages, but if you keep dummy rounds in your range bag, so you have the, when you want to work on those skills.

 Consider evaluating your concealed carry skills by running these standards.

 And I can't overstate the importance of a good lubricant.
 Guns can run after they get filthy.
 However, a dry handgun is more likely to cause reliability issues.
 Make sure you have an appropriate lubricant based on the temperature and conditions in which you're training.
-I personally love pig lube!
+I've been using Gunfighter Gun Oil lately and I really like it!

 Okay, so some people think shot-timers are taboo for self-defense.
 Not so!